Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Solving the management model for MSY objectives and mHCR parameters

-Making use of the continuity of the derivatives in Eq.~\eqref{eq:FB-partials}, one obtains, using standard arguments, necessary conditions for satisfaction of the objectives described in Sec.~\ref{sec:msy-pdmm}.
+Making use of the continuity of the derivatives in Eq.~\eqref{eq:FB-partials}, one obtains, using standard arguments, necessary conditions for satisfaction of the objectives described in Section~\ref{sec:msy-pdmm}.
 For the \TY{} objective these are, with $1\le i \le S_F$,

 (with $\tr$ denoting matrix transposition); for the \NP{} objective

 with $\diag(\mathbf{M})$ denoting the diagonal matrix with diagonal entries given by those of $\mathbf{M}$; and for the \NS{} objective